delvinjoseph13/Todo_React/README.md

+.Add Task
+.Edit Task
+.Mark Task as completed
+.Delete Task

+The Components are
+Header,
+ToDoList
+ToDoItem

+Header Contain a simple text called todo application which is imported in App.js ToDoList item contain all the ToDoItems and passing the values from the ToDoList to the ToDoItem using props taking the value as props and displaying using map function moves to the next todo

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.